drug-designer/GEO-BERT/README.md

 -----------------------------------
 1. Here, we have provided one pre-trained model based on 1M drug-like molecules from ChEMBL .
 We discourage users from pre-training new models with the same parameters and the same molecular data.

-   * Get into the current direcotry of GEO-BERT with the command of "cd GEO-BERT", and then unzip the compressed file with "unzip Medium.zip" to obtain the weights file of the pre-trained GEO-BERT model, i.e.,"bert_weightsMedium_1.h5".
+   * Get into the current direcotry of GEO-BERT with the command of "cd GEO-BERT", and then unzip the compressed file with "unzip Medium.zip -d medium_weights" to obtain the weights file of the pre-trained GEO-BERT model, i.e.,"bert_weightsMedium_1.h5".

 2. If necessary, users could train a new pre-trained GEO-BERT model, with the following files and the command: